Skip to Content

 3. The tour

-Guided tours led by staff provide an insight into the theatre’s history.
-Go backstage, admire the magnificent restored auditorium, see photos and interactive exhibits in the Heritage Exhibition.
-Tickets cost £9.50 and can be booked online.
+Guided tours, which are limited, are led by staff provide an insight into the theatre’s history.
+Go backstage, admire the magnificent restored auditorium, see photos and interactive exhibits in the Heritage Exhibition (more below).

-The Grand Opera House is one of Belfast’s iconic buildings.
-Designed by Frank Matcham, it was constructed on the site of Ginnett’s Circus and opened in 1895.
+The Opera House was built on the site that was previously called ‘home’ by Ginnett’s Circus and it opened in 1895.

 It has a magnificent auditorium, said to be one of the best surviving examples of oriental-style theatre architecture.